The key to creating a resume that will catch the eye of beleaguered IT employers is to avoid the natural inclination

 For example, a career objective stating that a candidate is interested in "a challenging career with a dynamic company with potential to grow" is ineffective; it does not detail what the applicant can do for the company, says Robbie Miller Kaplan, author of How to Say It in Your Job Search.

 Instead, the resume should explain how the applicant can develop or deploy technologies that will cut costs, boost revenue or otherwise contribute to the company's bottom line, Kaplan says.
-Then,
+Then, the applicant should explain in an achievement statement how his unique experience and skills can help a company meet those goals.
+This can be done by detailing career achievements that had quantifiable benefits, such as "designed and supervised the deployment of a VPN that connected 50 offices and saved $500,000 per year in telecommunications costs."

 "[Companies that are hiring] have problems, and they want to know you can solve them," Kaplan says.
 "They want to know you can come into the organization and hit the ground running.
 Resumes are still the primary tool that employers use to screen potential candidates.
 If they receive a resume, and they cannot tell whether the applicant has the qualifications that match their requirements, they are not going to look for [evidence of those qualifications]."